vvils/Space-Invaders-Clone/install.md

 # Run Otune

-After all dependencies are successfully installed, you can run the BaseStation on your computer and start working with the minibot.
+After all dependencies are successfully installed, you can run the gui.

-The BaseStation is the intermediary that manages information flow between the minibot and hardware to the software and GUI.
-BaseStation runs on `cs-reminibot/basestation/base_station_interface.py` and is a simple web application that runs on HTTP.

-To run the BaseStation, run the following command.
-You should currently be in the cs-reminibot directory.
+To run the Otune gui, run the following command.
+You should currently be in the VVeganYam directory.
-**If you want the use the speech recognition feature of the Minibot platform, run this command in your regular terminal (not VSCode terminal).
-This is because VSCode does not have permission to access your computer's microphone.**

 ```
-./run_BS.sh
+make play
 ```

 # Operating System Specific Guides to Install Initial Requirements